Henry Jones Loyd1

 Grace Eliza McClure is the daughter of James H. McClure.1 She married John Campbell White, 1st and last Baron Overtoun, son of James White and Fanny Campbell, on 18 September 1867.1

-From 18 September 1867, her married name became White.1 As a result of her marriage, Grace Eliza McClure was styled as Baroness Overtoun on 23 June 1893.
+From 18 September 1867, her married name became White.1 After her marriage, Grace Eliza McClure was styled as Baroness Overtoun on 23 June 1893.

 Citations